-Hilary rapidly grows to Category 4 hurricane off Mexico and could bring heavy rain to US Southwest
+Hurricane Hilary grows off Mexico and could reach California as a very rare tropical storm

-MEXICO CITY (AP) — Hurricane Hilary grew rapidly to Category 4 strength off Mexico’s Pacific coast and could bring heavy rain to the southwestern U.S. by the weekend.
+MEXICO CITY (AP) — Hurricane Hilary grew rapidly to Category 4 strength off Mexico’s Pacific coast on Friday and could reach Southern California as the first tropical storm there in 84 years, causing “significant and rare impacts” including extensive flooding.

-The U.S. National Hurricane Center said Hilary had sustained winds near 140 mph (220 kph) at midnight and was expected to continue its rapid intensification through Friday morning.
-It should start to weaken Saturday.
+The U.S. National Hurricane Center said Hilary had sustained winds near 145 mph (230 kph) at 4 a.m. and was expected to continue its rapid intensification through Friday before starting to weaken.
+It will nevertheless still be a hurricane when it approaches Mexico’s Baja California peninsula on Saturday night, and will approach Southern California on Sunday as a tropical storm.

-Tropical storm conditions could begin affecting the Baja California peninsula late Friday.
-Hilary’s projected path threatened landfall in the middle of the peninsula by Sunday, or it may stay just offshore while heading for Southern California.

-Hilary was centered about 425 miles (685 kilometers) south of Los Cabos on the southern tip of the Baja peninsula.
-It was moving west-northwest at 14 mph (22 kph), but was expected to turn gradually north through Saturday.

 No tropical storm has made landfall in Southern California since Sept.
 25, 1939, according to the National Weather Service.